fiseni/NuSeal/README.md

 <None Include="$(OutputPath)\$(PackageId).targets" Pack="true" PackagePath="build\$(PackageId).targets" Visible="false"/>
 ```

-If you have a different strategy for generating NuGet packages (e.g. they use nuspec files), or you want to manually pack the assets; then you may disable packing assets.
+If you have a different strategy for generating NuGet packages (e.g. use nuspec files), or you want to manually pack the assets; then you may disable packing assets.
 We'll just generate the assets in the output path, and it's up to you to pack or further process them.

 ```xml
 <PropertyGroup>